COVID-19 advice: Please follow current government advice and check opening times before travel.

 St. Mary’s closed in 1964 and lay derelict for a number of years.
 Beautifully restored, it is now a café, bar and restaurant.

 A self-guided tour is available in The Church everyday between 11.00 am and 4.00 pm.
+You can use this comprehensive leaflet (in a variety of languages) to guide you through your visit.

 The Church Café, Bar and Restaurant, Junction of Mary St & Jervis St, Dublin 1.